Donald B. Dingwell

-Donald Bruce Dingwell (born 1958) is a Canadian geoscientist who is the director of the Department of Earth and Environmental Sciences and Ordinarius for Mineralogy and Petrology of the Ludwig Maximilian University of Munich.
-He is also currently vice-president of the Academia Europaea.
+Donald Bruce Dingwell (born 1958) is a Canadian geoscientist who is the director of the Department of Earth and Environmental Sciences and Ordinarius for Mineralogy and Petrology of LMU Munich.
+Since 2025, he is also president of the Academia Europaea.
 From September 2011 to December 2013, he was the third and last secretary general of the European Research Council (ERC), where he embarked on a global participation campaign for the ERC.
 He is also a past-President of the European Geosciences Union and the current past-president of the International Association of Volcanology and Chemistry of the Earth's Interior (IAVCEI), founded in 1919.

 Career

 Dingwell was born in Corner Brook, Newfoundland, Canada.
 He began his research career at the Carnegie Institution of Washington (now Carnegie Institution for Science) where he was a Carnegie Fellow, from 1984 to 1986, working at the Geophysical Laboratory.
 His first permanent (tenure-track) appointment was to the University of Toronto as assistant professor.
 In 1987, he moved to the newly founded Bavarian Institute of Experimental Geochemistry and Geophysics (Bavarian Geo-institute) at the University of Bayreuth where he served as assistant to the founding Director Friedrich Seifert.
-Dingwell has been based at his present position as Professor of Mineralogy and Petrology in the Faculty of Geosciences of the Ludwig Maximilian University (LMU) since 2000.
+Dingwell has been based at his present position as Professor of Mineralogy and Petrology in the Faculty of Geosciences of LMU Munich since 2000.
 He has also served as the director of the Department of Earth and Environmental Sciences, since its founding in 2002.